univention/univention-corporate-server/doc/architecture/services/portal.rst

    Signed-in users see public content and content depending on their group memberships.
 One user may also see different tiles than another user.

-The portal back end uses two caches to generate the structured data.
+The portal backend uses two caches to generate the structured data.

 .. _services-ucs-portal-back-end-portal-tile-cache: